libcxx/Snowlake/docs/source/tutorial.rst

 ########

-**Premises** are the building block of inference rule definitions that capture the logic of the inference, and are synthesized to actual C++ code within the body of the corresponding synthesized C++ function.
+**Premises** are the building block of inference rule definitions that capture the logic of the inference, and are translated to actual C++ code within the body of the corresponding synthesized C++ function.
 Premises are categorized into two types: **inference premises** and **equality premises**.